cloudflare/cloudflare-docs/content/pages/migrations/migrating-from-workers/index.md

 1. An application built with a [static site tool](/pages/how-to/) or a static collection of HTML, CSS and JavaScript.
 2. If using a static site tool, a build directory (called `bucket` in `wrangler.toml`) where the static project builds HTML, CSS, and JavaScript.
 3. A Worker application for serving that build directory.
+For most projects, this is likely to be the `workers-site` directory.

 When moving to Cloudflare Pages, remove the Workers application and any associated `wrangler.toml` configuration files or build output.
 Instead, note and record your `build` command (if you have one), and the `bucket` field, or build directory, from the `wrangler.toml` file in your project's directory.